joppuyo/disable-media-pages/README.md

 ### Search engine optimization

 Attachment pages don't have any content, except an image, so they provide little value and can negatively affect your SEO because they are so-called [thin content](https://developers.google.com/search/docs/advanced/guidelines/thin-content).
-Even worse, attachment pages may in some cases rank higher that your actual content pages which leads to a poor user experience.
+Even worse, attachment pages may in some cases rank higher than your actual content pages which leads to a poor user experience.

 ### Reserved slugs